akitaonrails/chainable_methods/README.md

 # Chainable Methods

-The Elixir language is doing great and within its many incredible features is the famour "Pipe Operator".
+The Elixir language is doing great and within its many incredible features is the famous "Pipe Operator".
+Other popular functional languages like Haskell and F# sport a similar feature.

 It allows you to do constructs such as this: